I was recently forwarded an email with subject line, “Healthy School Lunch Information.”

 And yes, thank you for recommending water!
 Since we are mostly made of water, I appreciate that you mentioned this for all parents to take into consideration.

 I would be more than happy to speak with you at length on providing parents the best and most accurate information.
-I am happy to put together several lunch and snack ideas that you could send out to parents.
-I am even happy to help field any questions about “what makes a healthy lunch” from parents who may reach out to you with questions.
+In fact, I am happy to put together several lunch and snack ideas that you could send out to parents.
+And I am even happy to help field any questions about “what makes a healthy lunch” from parents who may reach out to you with questions.

 Thank you for all that you’re doing to help our children.